-Olivia is an award-winning medical journalist and editor who has more than 35 years experience.
-She has worked for the UK national press, mainly the Times, the Independent and the Observer and has also spent some years writing for and editing magazines, most recently the Pharmaceutical Journal.
+Why she should run a course for you: she is an award-winning medical journalist and editor who has more than 35 years experience which gives her added credibility.
+She has worked for the UK national press, mainly the Times, the Independent and the Observer and has also spent some years writing for and editing magazines, most recently The Pharmaceutical Journal.
 She has written one book – The Divorce Handbook (1993) – co-authored with family lawyer Fiona Shackleton and also launched medical research charity START (Skin Treatment and Research Trust) based at the Chelsea and Westminster Hospital in London.

-Availability: anywhere in the UK, Europe or further afield.
+Availability: online and anywhere in the UK, Europe or further afield.